Efficient PSF Modeling with ShOpt.jl: A PSF Benchmarking Study with JWST NIRCam Imaging: Results

 \subsubsection{Polynomial Degree}

-Similarly, while both \texttt{ShOpt} and PSFEx scale as the the degree of the interpolating polynomial increases, PIFF does not.
-For a degree $1$ interpolation, all three PSF fitters have similar performance for $(33,33)$ PSF sizes.
+As in the case of vignette size, while both \texttt{ShOpt} and PSFEx scale as the the degree of the spatial interpolation polynomial increases, PIFF does not.
+For a degree-$1$ interpolation, all three PSF fitters have similar performance for $(33, 33)$ PSF sizes.
 However, as we increase the degree to $2$ and $3$, PIFF takes an order of magnitude longer on average to execution, see Figure \ref{fig:polynomial_degree}.
-For larger degree sizes, PIFF often did not converge to a PSF model with $4\sigma$ confidence after its maximum of $30$ iterations. \texttt{ShOpt} and PSFex maintain a consistent runtime of about $5$ minutes, whereas PIFF experiences a dramatic increase in runtime, going up to hours for short wavelengths with higher degrees of the interpolating polynomial, and by around thirty minutes for longer wavelengths.
+For larger degree sizes, PIFF often did not converge to a PSF model with $4\sigma$ confidence after its maximum of $30$ iterations. \texttt{ShOpt} and PSFEx maintain a consistent runtime of about $5$ minutes, whereas PIFF experiences a dramatic increase in runtime, going up to hours for short wavelengths with higher degrees of the interpolating polynomial, and by around thirty minutes for longer wavelengths.